mlhartme/yogi/README.md

 # Yogi

 Vocabulary trainer.
 For Germans to learn e.g. English.
+Implemented with springboot, thymeleaf and bootstrap.

 ## Build and run locally